basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 ## Overview

-[Bitcask](https://github.com/basho/bitcask) is an Erlang application that provides an API for storing and retrieving key/value data into a log-structured hash table that provides very fast access.
-The [design](http://downloads.basho.com/papers/bitcask-intro.pdf) of Bitcash owes a lot to the principles found in log-structured file systems and draws inspiration from a number of designs that involve log file merging.
+[Bitcask](https://github.com/basho/bitcask) is an Erlang application that provides an API for storing and retrieving key/value data using log-structured hash tables that provide very fast access.
+The [design](http://downloads.basho.com/papers/bitcask-intro.pdf) of Bitcask was inspired, in part, by log-structured file systems and log file merging.

-### Strengths:
+### Bitcask's Strengths

 * **Low latency per item read or written**